Escartin85/TestDotfive/QuestionsTest.md

 This can allow the developer to manage an error controlled.

 ## 9. Do you think it is good or bad to commit “built” files?
 (E.g. the output of SCSS, etc.)Explain why.
+It is not the end of the world, but it is not good idea.
+It is good idea when we want to share everything.
+Or allow to download all inside the project.
+But generally, is not good idea because the "built" files have been created and optimized in an specific hardware and software.
+Then the best practice is to re-built this files for each machine where will run it.
+For small libraries that would be using when is building the files of a project, may be is doesn't make issuse working.
+But when there are big libraries and combined with them.
+The best practice is to re-built to optimize it.
+Otherwise is when we are going to run the software in a container (virtualization) or virtual machine that is hosting the software with the source and the built files.
+Because as we share to the container or the virtual machine.
+Will not generate any problem.

 ## 10. When would you use fully-normalised form, and when would you use JSONcolumns?